Client Onboarding Checklist for an MSP

 • Discuss the technology stack – Emphasize the different tools you'll use and answer client queries.

-• Highlight upcoming tasks and milestones – Discuss next steps after the meeting and ensure that everyone is on the same page about these tasks.
+• Highlight upcoming tasks and milestones – Discuss the next steps after the meeting and ensure that everyone is on the same page about these tasks.

 • Q&A – Your client's team will likely have some questions by the end of your session.
 Save at least 15 minutes for Q&A. Put forward your inquiries too.